andreimosman/mvczitto/README.md

 This is a very small MVC framework for PHP that uses filesystem routing for controllers and views.

-The idea behing this is to write php code using PHP as pure as possible, but providing some patterns and organization.
+The idea behing this is to write code using PHP as pure as possible, but providing some patterns and organization.

+Two things motivated me to do it:
+ - The nextjs routing
+ - Rasmus Lerdorf "PHP Frameworks all suck" phrase =)

 ## HOWTO